stevenli5/SEG3125/lab05/README.md

 # Lab 5 - Enhancement of a Health Service Site

-[Click here for the web page.](https://stevenli5.github.io/seg3125/lab05/)
+[Click here for the web page.](https://stevenli5.github.io/seg3125/lab05/) This web page consists of both lab 5 and lab 6.
+Lab 6 will consist of the final version.

 ## Tools used
 - HTML